TJeffrey237/CS386Project/deliverables/Deliverable4-Implementation1.md

 Provide a short paragraph that describes your system.
 This paragraph should contain the value proposition and a description of the main features of the software.
 At the end of the introduction, include a link to your project on GitHub.

 # Requirements #
-List in this section, the requirements and associated pull request that you implemented for this release, following the example below---include the description of the requirement, a link to the issue, a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
-I expect that you implement the features you specified in your MVP (c.f.
-D.2 Requirements).

-Order the requirements below by the name of the student who implemented them.
-All the members of the group should have worked on implementation activities and submitted pull requests.
-Only stable code should be included in the release.
-The code that is still under development should be in branches.

 Example 1:
 - Requirement: As a player, I want a jigsaw-type puzzle I can solve so that I can make progress in the game.
 - Issue: [#17](https://github.com/TJeffrey237/CS386Project/issues/17)